openenergymonitor/emonpi/userguide.md

 ### Sending data to emoncms.org, or other remote server

-To send data to emoncms.org or other remote server add the following lines in the interfacers section of emonhub.conf
+To send data to emoncms.org or other remote server add the following lines in the interfacers section of emonhub.conf.
+You will need your write apikey from the emoncms.org account you wish to post data too, enter the write apikey on the apikey line:

     [[emoncmsorg]]
         Type = EmonHubEmoncmsHTTPInterfacer